 5. Apply the cap rate to the property’s annual NOI

-This last step allows you to form an estimate of the property’s value.
+This last step allows you to form an estimate of the property’s value, and where the formula is used.

 - The income approach is a real estate valuation method that uses the income the property generates to estimate fair value.

-- It's calculated by dividing the net operating income by the capitalization rate.
+- It is calculated by dividing the net operating income by the capitalization rate.

 - When using the income approach, a buyer should pay special attention to the condition of the property, operating efficiency, and vacancy rates.